algonquindesign/cg/_topics/layers.md

   <img class="size100" alt="photohsop-exercise-shape-layer" src="/images/photoshop-layers/photohsop-exercise-shape-layer.jpg">

+  Red colour is 30 / 100 / 100 / 30
+  Body copy is Proxima Nova Regular 12pt/Auto (100% Black)

   Next, we'll apply a stroke effect to the four smaller photos.
 To do this, go to the Fx menu at the bottom of the Layers panel and choose Stroke.

   <img class="size100" alt="photohsop-exercise-stroke-effect" src="/images/photoshop-layers/photohsop-exercise-stroke-effect.jpg">

-  Add an 8pt white stroke to the photos.
-We'll apply the effect to the layer group so it applies to all the layers inside it.
+  Add an 8pt white **inside** stroke to the photos.
+We’ll apply the effect to the layer group so it applies to all the layers inside it.
+Add a Drop Shadow using the default values (Click ‘Reset to Default’ at the bottom of the dialog)

   <img class="size100" alt="photoshop-exercise-area-type" src="/images/photoshop-layers/photoshop-exercise-area-type.jpg">